You Support This Site

 The plane lands and Peter (Antonio Cantafora: DEMONI 2, THE CARD PLAYER) steps off the PAN AM jet.
-He has returned to Europe from his American college, dressed as painfully mod as possible.
+He's returned to Europe from his American college, dressed as painfully mod as possible.
 Picture black stripes on a white suit.
 Now picture those black stripes in a plaid pattern.
-Gahhh!

 A lot of these little things happen.
 Any one or even two of which could be endured.
-After all, I've learned to tolerate the score of THE WICKERMAN (the original) because the movie is otherwise so damn good.
+After all, I've learned to tolerate the score of THE WICKERMAN (the original and, in case you were unaware, corn rigs are bonny.) because the movie is otherwise so damn good.

-Peter charms Eva (Elke Sommer: LISA AND THE DEVIL), who is in charge of restoring the old castle, and she assists him in bringing the dead back to life: Not that she thought it would really work, she just wants Peter in her pants.
+Peter charms Eva (Elke Sommer: LISA AND THE DEVIL), who is in charge of restoring the old castle, and she assists him in bringing the dead back to life: Eva doesn't think it will work, she just wants Peter in her pants.

 For a movie that, for all intents and purposes, promised to be gory and scary, BARON BLOOD is neither.
 It promises a lot and delivers next to nothing.
 On the other hand, director Mario Bava (A BAY OF BLOOD, LISA AND THE DEVIL) didn't like Vincent Fortre's script and didn't want to do this movie.
-He was goaded into directing this with the promise that he would get to direct his dream picture, LISA AND THE DEVIL.
+He was goaded into directing this with Alfredo Leone's promise that if he did, Mario would get to direct his dream picture, LISA AND THE DEVIL.

 Still, I'd have probably liked BARON BLOOD better without that awful mod 1970s music sappily sluicing through the scenery.